Introduction to A9 Dualling Presentation

 Design Manual for Roads and Bridges Stage 1 Report Overview

 The Design Manual for Roads and Bridges (DMRB) is a series of 15 volumes that provide standards, advice notes and other documents relating to the design, assessment and operation of trunk roads, including motorways in the United Kingdom.
 As part of the DMRB process, three stages of assessment are undertaken and reported on, as described in the document below.

 DMRB Stage 1 Report for A9 Dualling project

 The link below takes you to the A9 specific DMRB Stage 1 Report.

-This website shows a map of Scotland with small red circles at certain points on the trunk road network.
-These red circles indicate locations of automated traffic counters and when clicked on provide information of the headline traffic flows at that location.
-By clicking on the red circle and scrolling to the bottom of the pop-up historical traffic flow data can be found.
+This website shows a map of Scotland with small circles at certain points on the trunk road network.
+These circles indicate locations of manual traffic counters and when clicked on provide information of the road classification at that location.
+By clicking on the circle and scrolling to the bottom of the pop-up historical traffic flow data can be found.

 This information is used by a number of professionals working on the A9 Dualling Perth to Inverness projects.
 Traffic flow information provides a picture of the road use and how this changes across time.
 The information can also be used by transport planners and economists to model how proposals may change the travel patterns.
 Specialists within environmental teams (such as noise analysists) can then use this information to assess potential impacts on the surrounding environment.

 The Sustrans Cycle Route Website is a map off the UK with purple and green lines that indicate routes for cyclists.
 This information is used by a number of professionals working on the A9 Dualling Perth to Inverness projects to identify important features and facilities within the area surrounding the road.